DirgoSalga/HIWI_Email/README.md

 # Implementation

-The code expects a table with the following structure:

-- The first column should be reserved for the last name of the student
-- The second column should be reserved for the first name.
+You should create csv table for the points.
-- The first two columns do not need to start at row 1.
-- The first row of every column after the first two has to contain a title that will be used to define a key of a dictionary.

 Each row should contain just information about one student.
-This information is going to be saved in a dictionary.
-The first two keys are given, but the rest are defined by you.
-Including e-mail addresses.

-When your excel table is done, you can load the information of your students using the functions in ```preparation.py```
+The columns include e-mail address, name, last name, score of a given problem sheet.

-You should loop through the rows and save the individual dictionaries in a list.
+You should loop through the rows of your csv table.
 Finally, use the ```email_composer.py``` to send individual e-mails to all your students.
 You can use my ```Implementation.py``` code as an example and maybe as guide.

 ## Contributing